 Check out the following screens in Slice Machine to see how everything is configured:

-- In the Custom Types tab, see each Custom Type with all of its available Slices and fields
+- In the page types tab, see each page type with all of its available slices and fields

-Slice Machine pushes your Slices and Custom Types up to the Editor for usage by your content team.
+Slice Machine pushes your slices and page types up to the Editor for usage by your content team.
 Let's check out the Editor next.